 - In the left panel, click your Blog Page.

 - Click the blog post, and then click Edit.
-(If you open the blog post editor via page annotations instead, click Settings in the top-right corner.)
+If your site is on version 7.1, click in the top-right corner after clicking Edit.

 - Choose from the list of names that you've added to your site.